joinpursuit/Pursuit-Core-Web/computer-set-up/module-1-midway.md

 # use the email associated with your GitHub account
 $ git config --global user.email your_email_here

+# Optional - this will open VS code to allow you to write
+# longer commit messages, rather than the default
+# Text editor that is inside terminal
 # use vscode as default editor
 $ git config --global core.editor "code --wait"
 ```